6.6 Fabricated or Induced Illness

 This policy applies to all staff working in Milton Keynes agencies whose work brings them into contact with children and families, and should be used as a means of bringing about better outcomes for children and young people.
 It outlines the procedures to follow when professionals are concerned that the health or development of a child is likely to be significantly impaired by the actions of a parent/ carer having fabricated or induced illness in the child.

-- 3. Indicators Which Should Alert Professionals to Possible FII
+- 3. Indicators Which Should Alert Professionals to Possible FII(Jump to)

-- 6. Barriers to the Identification of FII
+- 6. Barriers to the Identification of FII(Jump to)

 This document is based on 'Safeguarding Children in Whom Illness is Fabricated or Induced' DoH 2008.